GeoscienceAustralia/dea-notebooks/README.rst

 - `Supplementary_data <https://github.com/GeoscienceAustralia/dea-notebooks/tree/stable/Supplementary_data>`_: *Supplementary files required for the analyses above (e.g. images, rasters, shapefiles, training data)*

 All notebooks in the ``dea-notebooks`` repository contain tags describing their functionality.
 If you are searching for a specific functionality, use the `Tags Index </genindex/>`_ to search for a suitable example.
 If there is a functionality that has not been documented that you think should be, please create an 'Issue' in the `dea-notebooks repository. <https://github.com/GeoscienceAustralia/dea-notebooks/issues>`_

+We encourage you to check out the other usages of our notebooks, code and tools at our `USAGE <https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst>`_ page.

 ----------